 Also, even though your cat has gotten along with other cats before, this doesn’t mean they will get along with a new cat.
 They can be very specific about which individual cats they get along with, rather than generally being sociable with all cats.
 If you do decide to get another cat you need to choose very carefully to find a cat who won’t clash with your current cat.

 If your cats are apart for any reason, such as a stay at the vets, then their scent may be affected and they may not be recognised as part of their social group when they return.
 The longer a cat is away, the harder it can be to reintegrate.

-Try keeping the returning cat apart so they can pick up the smells of home and then gradually reintroduce them.
+Try keeping the returning cat apart so they can pick up the smells of home, collect and swap the scents of the cats on a clean cloth to investigate at their own pace, and then gradually reintroduce them.